Have you ever dealt with a full-blown narcissist in your life?

-They compensate for this feeling of complete worthlessness by focussing on the accumulation of status symbols.
+They compensate for this feeling of complete worthlessness by focussing on the accumulation of possessions and status symbols.
 And by surrounding themselves with people who admire, adore and approve of them.
 Who agree with them, overlook their shortcomings and never challenge anything they propose.

 So, narcissists surround themselves with people who want to please.
 They feel important and worthy when others agree, serve and provide for them.
-But they only care for themselves.

-This is hard to accept if it's your spouse, friend or parent.
+This can be devastating and hard to accept if it's your spouse, friend or parent.
 You love them.
 And you hope that your love is reciprocated.

 As long as you can provide narcissists with this fix, they will humour you.
 Psychologists call this “Narcissistic supply”.

 Narcissists siphon their fleeting sense of worth off other people.
 Either by being admired or by making others feel inferior to them.

-Let’s face it!
 Even if you love somebody blindly, you can only endure this treatment for a limited period of time.
 Sooner or later, your dedication will crumble, your enthusiasm will fade and the relationship will drain you.
 You can't give the narcissists everything they need any longer.

 If you don't abandon the relationship at that point, the narcissists will look for alternative supply.
 Their behaviour towards you will change.
 Interactions will grow colder, you may be ignored or punished and affairs may start.

 The narcissists might tolerate you for as long as you aren’t a threat.
 But this is what you become once you start to challenge them, hold them responsible for their actions, point out their mistakes or end the relationship.

 Furthermore, the loss of control over you is what makes a narcissist panic more than anything.
 After all, when a narcissist loses power over you, you could defame them, ruin their reputation and dispute their importance.
 You could publicly expose their worthless and ugly self.

 The result is anger.
 Depending on the degree of narcissism, this anger can be extremely aggressive and totally over the top.